 Best Travel Shoes for Men

-Generally, our trips include both city walking and backcountry hiking.
-So I will usually pack a good pair of versatile travel shoes, and then, depending on the hiking and likely weather conditions, I will bring a pair of hiking boots.
+Generally, our trips include both city walking and some hiking.
+So I usually pack a versatile city pair (Vessi or Allbirds, depending on weather) and a pair of hiking boots if there’s any trail walking on the itinerary.
+If we’re somewhere warm, sandals get added too.

 Best Versatile Travel Shoes for Men